rajdsouza/lawnmower/readme.md

 # Lawnmower Automation [![Build Status](https://travis-ci.org/rajdsouza/lawnmower.svg)](https://travis-ci.org/rajdsouza/lawnmower)

 ## Description
-All about sitting down and see your lawnmover do the job for you while you relax and enjoys some beers.
+All about sitting down and see your lawnmover do the job for you while you relax and enjoy some beers.

 ## App Features